iTwin/viewer-components-react/packages/itwin/tree-widget/CONTRIBUTING.md

 Often, you'll want to see the widget in a running application.
 For that, we have a test viewer application.
 To start it in watch mode:

 1. Follow steps 1-3 from above.
-2. `pnpm build --scope test-viewer` to build the viewer an all its dependencies.
+2. `pnpm build --to test-viewer` to build the viewer an all its dependencies.
+3. `cd apps/test-viewer` to navigate to the viewer app directory.
+4. Fill the details in `.env` file in test viewer directory.
+See `.env.template` for an example.
-3. `npm run start:test-viewer:watch` in package root to run the viewer.
-The script should open a browser window with the viewer once it starts.
-Modifying package code should hot-reload the viewer.
+5. `npm run start:dev` to run the viewer.

 ## Testing